flashsof/USD-FLASHER/README.md

 The tool will start....
 # Note
-OUR FLASH USDT TOOL IS NOT FREE CONTACT US ON OUR OFFICIAL TELEGRAM CHANNEL 👇👇👇 https://t.me/ZEROdaq
+OUR FLASH USDT TOOL IS NOT FREE CONTACT US ON OUR OFFICIAL TELEGRAM CHANNEL 👇👇👇 To buy the tool https://t.me/ZEROdaq